janduursma/aws-secretsmanager-wrapper-go/README.md

 - **AWS_SECRET_ID:** The AWS access key part of your credentials.
 - **AWS_SECRET_ACCESS_KEY:** The AWS secret access key part of your credentials.

+This secrets manager wrapper uses functional options to allow you to customize its behavior.
+By default, it is configured as follows:
+- **Cache TTL:** 10 minutes
+  The default cacheTTL is set to `10 minutes`.
+You can override this using the `WithCacheTTL` option.

 ---

 ## Usage